 Neighbors are helping neighbors, opening their homes and their hearts.
 The Abita Brewing Company slogan echoes the thoughts and prayers of so many longing to see the Greater New Orleans area rise again…we are Louisiana True.

+The French Quarter looks like it will be opening up soon...maybe not quite ready for business.
+But, it does ease the heartache just abit.
 Despite the name, much of the architecture was built during the Spanish rule over New Orleans rather than the French.
 A great fire in 1794 destroyed much of the Quarter's old French colonial architecture, leaving the

 colony's new Spanish overlords to rebuild it according to more modern tastes -- and strict new fire codes, which mandated that all structures be physically adjacent and close to the curb to create a firewall.
 The old French peaked roofs were replaced with flat tiled ones, and now-banned wooden siding with fire-resistant stucco, painted in the pastel hues fashionable at the time.
 As a result, colorful walls and roofs and elaborately decorated ironwork balconies and galleries from both the 18th century and 19th centuries abound.
 (In southeast Louisiana, a distinction is made between balconies, which have no roof over them, and "galleries," which do.)Long after the U.S. purchase of Louisiana, descendants of French colonists lived in this part of town, and the French language was often heard there as late as the start of the 20th century.